celestinhermez/stackoverflow_survey_2018_analysis/README.md

 that are popular, whether it is possible to extract elements associated with higher job satisfaction and who a "typical" developer is.
 For these three topics, I also seeked to determine whether the subgroup of data scientists differs in any way for other, more traditional developers.
+To conduct the analysis, I used the CRISP-DM method, which consisted in gathering, wrangling, preparing, modeling and presenting the data and my results.

 A summary of the insights from this analysis can be found in my Medium blog post.